jschaedl/Iban/README.md

 [![Dependencies Status](https://d2xishtp1ojlk0.cloudfront.net/d/12894297)](http://depending.in/jschaedl/Iban)

 ## Development status
-This library is currently under development and at the moment not ready for production use.
-The iban validation should be run fine, but the generation functionality is not yet complete.
-Contributions are welcome.
+This library is ready to use.
+The iban validation should be run fine, but there is no warranty for the generation functionality.
+Please use it at your own risk.

 ## How to contribute

-Please fork the master branch and create your own development branch.
-Then for example add a new iban rule and make a pull request.
+If you want to fix some bugs or want to enhance some functionality, please fork the master branch and create your own development branch.
+Then fix the bug you found or add your enhancements and make a pull request.
+Please commit your changes in tiny steps and add a detailed description on every commit.

 ### Unit Testing